-ANCHORAGE, Alaska (AP) _ An American who was aboard a Japanese fishing vessel when it was seized by the Soviet Union has been released, the U.S. Coast Guard said today.
+ANCHORAGE, Alaska (AP) _ An American observer aboard a Japanese fishing vessel seized by the Soviet Union was released Thursday, the U.S. Coast Guard said.

-Contrary to earlier reports that the Japanese boat had been taken to a Siberian port, Hilley said the vessel was present along with a Soviet navy ship when the transfer was accomplished.
+Contrary to earlier reports that the Japanese boat had been taken to a Siberian port, Hilley said the vessel was present along with a Soviet navy ship during the transfer.

-Hilley said Ms. Kruppenbach was in good shape and would be taken to Dutch Harbor, a voyage of about 10-15 hours.
+Ms. Kruppenbach was in good shape, and will be taken to Dutch Harbor, 10 to 15 hours away, Hilley said.

-The transfer took place in international waters 20-50 miles south of Cape Olyutorsky in Siberia, Hilley said.
+The transfer took place in international waters between 20 and 50 miles south of Cape Olyutorsky in Siberia, Hilley said.

 Ms. Kruppenbach was aboard the Japanese vessel on behalf of the National Marine Fisheries Service to monitor compliance with catch quotas in U.S. territorial waters in the Bering Sea.